deepchecks/deepchecks/docs/source/user-guide/formatter_objects.rst

 Accepted Format
 ~~~~~~~~~~~~~~~~
-In object detection tasks, it is required to implement the following formatters:
+For object detection tasks, it is required to implement the following formatters:

 - **Label** - should implement an instance of :class:`detection_formatters.DetectionLabelFormatter`.